sa20632/gee/codeUse.md

 ## The App's Code

-This app is an open source, you can find the code on GitHub, after downloading the code you can use it on earth engine code editor  that used as integrated development environment to apply Earth Engine JavaScript API.

-Also, the Google Engine provide a [full tutorial](https://developers.google.com/earth-engine/tutorials) including guide and documentations describing all of the functions and algorithms that you can use to modify the code and improve the functionality.
-The following steps describe how you can start use the code and work on it:
+Google Engine provides a [full tutorial](https://developers.google.com/earth-engine/tutorials) including a guide and documentation describing all of the functions and algorithms you can use to modify the code and improve the functionality.
+The following steps describe how you can use the code in the Google Earth Engine code editor:

 * Download the code from [GitHub](code.js).